 India's fintech ecosystem today has ambitions of a big consumer play.
-This has led to the investment of millions in marketing dollars to create deeper awareness on the benefits, safety and ubiquity of digital payments.
-PhonePe's campaigns were run with the aim of expanding PhonePe's user base to 500+ million by December '22.
+This has led to the investment of hundreds of crores in marketing dollars to create deeper awareness on the benefits, safety and ubiquity of digital payments.
+PhonePe's campaigns were run with the aim of expanding PhonePe's user base to 50+ Cr. by December '22.
 Other leading digital payments players have also made significant investments in creating awareness and driving user adoption.

 The merchant story:

-How QR codes have revolutionised payments across small kiranas and large stores In the last five years, from small kiranas to large department stores, there has been a rapid acceptance of digital payments aided by both pull (consumer adoption) and push (ease of use, low friction to set up, quick settlements).
-As per industry estimates, India has over 59 million merchants.
-Multiple dipstick surveys have mentioned the barriers that needed to be overcome to get wide ranging adoption for digital payments.
-These included:
+How QR codes have revolutionised payments across small kiranas and large stores

+In the last five years, from small kiranas to large department stores, there has been a rapid acceptance of digital payments aided by both pull (consumer adoption) and push (ease of use, low friction to set up, quick settlements).

+As per industry estimates5, India has over 5.9 Cr. merchants.
+Multiple dipstick surveys6 have mentioned the barriers that needed to be overcome to get wide ranging adoption for digital payments.